kiel-live/kiel-live/README.md

 ### PWA development

 Copy the `.env.sample` file to `.env`.
 For the PWA development you only need to set `VITE_NATS_URL`.
-You can set it to `wss://api.kiel-live.ju60.de/` to use the production server so you don't need to start your own backend (nats & collectors).
+You can set it to `wss://api.kiel-live.ju60.de/` to use the production server so you don't need to start your own backend (hub & collectors).

 ```bash
 cd app/
 pnpm install # install dependencies
 pnpm start # start the PWA
 ```

-### Nats & collectors development

-Nats is the message broker used to bring data from the collectors to the PWA clients.

-To start Nats simply copy the `.env.sample` file to `.env`, adjust as needed and run `docker-compose up -d`.